Adding a Resource Pack to a Minecraft Server

 You can search online for SHA-1 hash generators, and there are many options to choose from.
 Some can use the URL you generated above, and for others, you will need to upload the original file (the Resource Pack) from your home computer to make the hash.
 Look carefully at the options for choosing the source information, and you want to look for either a field for inputting a URL (which makes it go grab the file from where you hosted it), or to choose a file to manually upload from your home computer.

-A critically important step here, is to edit the zero at the end of the URL and replace it with a 1, so that it says
+server.properties file, you will need to prepare the URL you now have for direct download.
+The critically important step here, is to edit the 0 at the end of the URL and replace it with a 1, so that it says

 ?dl=1.
 If the zero